 Who is harassing MSF in Rakhine State Myanmar?

-When asked if she thought a press release claiming the organization was being harassed and obstructed but didn’t name who was responsible was pretty useless, Ms Bark said she was only the person who issued the press release.
+When asked if she thought a press release claiming the organisation was being harassed and obstructed, but didn’t name who was responsible was pretty useless, Ms Bark said she was only the person who issued the press release.

-Likewise a second person from MSF Bangkok who followed up our inquiry was also unable to say whether it was Rohingya Muslims, Arakanese Buddhists, the Myanmar Army or the The Big Bad Wolf who was increasing the suffering of thousands, resulting in MSF claiming a “Scale up in provision of medical care [is] urgently needed”.
+Likewise a second person from MSF Bangkok who followed up our inquiry was also unable to say whether it was Rohingya Muslims, Arakanese Buddhists, the Myanmar army (Tatmadaw) or The Big Bad Wolf who was increasing the suffering of thousands, resulting in MSF saying a “scale up in provision of medical care [is] urgently needed”.

 Rakhine State, Western Myanmar

-While MSF is unable to say who is harassing it or preventing it from doing its work in Rakhine State, what is known is that since June this year violence has flared between Rohingya Muslims and Arakanese Buddhists, with the Myanmar Government flying in armed troops and police in an attempt to quell the unrest and declaring the region closed to outsiders.
+While MSF is unable to say who is harassing it or preventing it from doing its work in Rakhine State, what is known is that since June this year violence has flared between Rohingya Muslims and Arakanese Buddhists.
+The Myanmar government has flown armed troops and police in to the area in an attempt to quell the unrest and declared the region closed to outsiders.

 In the most recent round of violence, said to have began when a Rohingya man fired a projectile from a homemade “catapult” at a Buddhist neighbour coming to investigate a domestic dispute between him and his wife on October 21, more than 100 people have been killed and hundreds injured, while about 3,000 houses, commercial buildings, rice mills and religious buildings have been destroyed and more than 28,000 people displaced.